viljami/ruuvi-home/PLAN.md

 For time-series sensor data:

-- **InfluxDB** is ideal for time-series data and has good Rust support
+- **TimeseriesDB** is ideal for time-series data and has good Rust support
 - Lightweight enough for a Raspberry Pi
 - Provides good query capabilities for time-series data
 - Has retention policies for managing data growth